RahulSahu1221/mold-verification-safety-interlock-system/README.md

 ## Overview

 Before a molding machine begins its cycle, the mold must be correctly and fully seated on the machine bed.
 This project automates that verification using three proximity sensors placed at three non-collinear points, combined with an Arduino-based safety interlock, an LCD status/event display, and a relay-driven start-permit output — all built and tested through Hardware-in-the-Loop-style simulation, with no physical hardware required.

+## Project Status

+This project is currently at the **simulation and design-validation stage**.
+All logic, wiring, and safety behavior described below have been built and verified in Proteus 8 Professional using Hardware-in-the-Loop-style simulation — no physical hardware has been assembled yet.
+Simulation was chosen deliberately as the first step: it allows the interlock logic, debounce handling, and fault-recovery behavior to be fully validated before committing to physical components.
+Physical prototyping is the planned next phase (see [Honest Limitations & Future Scope](#honest-limitations--future-scope)).

 ## The Problem